peterchang77/dl_tutorial/README.md

 2. How to access the  AWS EC2 instance.
 3. How to run Jupyter notebook.

+### Important Note

+You should try to complete steps (1) and (2) above several days BEFORE the session as a new AWS user will by default to complete a separate request for GPU-enable instances (requires up to 24 hours for approval).

 # Create AWS Instance

 ### Sign up for AWS account